What do you think people will say about you after you’re gone? What do you want to be remembered for? What will your legacy be?

 God wants nothing more than our legacy to be His legacy.

-Anything is still possible with the greatest endowment we can ever leave … a life of honoring and glorifying and proclaiming the Lord and Savior Jesus Christ, God’s legacy of love.
+Anything is still possible with the greatest endowment we can ever leave … a life of honoring, glorifying, and proclaiming the Lord and Savior Jesus Christ, God’s legacy of love.

 Romans 6:23 “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.”